310mc/https-310mc.github.io-tl/source/_posts/scout/comic_world.md

 ## The Correct Answer and The Authors 4

 {% bubble Kuro %}
-Hrmm… This manga just feels sort of a waste.
+Hmm… This manga just feels sort of a waste.
 I skimmed through some more pages while you were talking, and it’s genuinely interesting.
 {% endbubble %}

 {% bubble Keito %}